kirantushar10/NVIDIA-NIM-RAG-Demo/README.md

 ## 🌟 Overview
 This project is a simple Retrieval-Augmented Generation (RAG) demo built to showcase how NVIDIA NIM can be used with modern LLM tooling to answer questions from private documents.
 The application allows users to:

-✔️ Load PDF documents from a local directory

-✔️ Convert them into vector embeddings using NVIDIA-hosted models
+✔️ Load PDF documents from a local directory and Convert them into vector embeddings using NVIDIA-hosted models

-✔️ Retrieve the most relevant document chunks

-✔️ Generate accurate answers using a large language model
+✔️ Retrieve the most relevant document chunks and Generate accurate answers using a large language model

 ✔️ The entire pipeline is wrapped in an interactive Streamlit interface, making it easy to experiment with RAG concepts using NVIDIA’s AI ecosystem.